rpiatt/SunGEO_tutorial/README.md

 - Install [r](https://www.r-project.org/) and [rstudio](https://posit.co/download/rstudio-desktop/)
 - Download the supporting data (in the "data" folder)
   - you won't need the GADM data (the notebooks will download it), but it can speed things up
-- Download the code we walked through in the video (xxx will match the script used in video, xxx includes more detailed explanation of code not covered in video)
+- Download the code we walked through in the video (SunGEO_tut.qmd will match the script used in video, SunGEO_tut_commented.qmd includes more detailed explanation of code not covered in video)